DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-02-28-Understanding-configuration-file-in-Tomcat.md

     Excluding a JAR from the pluggability scan will prevent a **ServletContainerInitializer** from being loaded from a web application JAR (i.e. one located in **/WEB-INF/lib**) but it will not prevent a **ServletContainerInitializer** from being loaded from the container (Tomcat).
 To prevent a **ServletContainerInitializer** provided by container from being loaded, use the **containerSciFilter** property of the **Context**.

+    So, Jar Scanner is used to identity configuration files such as TLDs, ...
+What is TLDs file?
+A tag library descriptor is an XML document that contains information about a library as a whole and about each tag contained in the library.
+TLDs are used by a web container to validate the tags and by JSP page development tools.
+Normally, TLD files are used with JSP files.

+    Then, if Jar Scanner do not find the TLD file in jar file, it will throw an exception about it.
+Finally, we can skip these JARs file to improve startup time and JSP compilation time.

 <br>

 ## Understanding context file of our project

+Before going to the content of context.xml file of Tomcat, we need to understand context path concept.

+Context path refers to the location which is relative to the server's address and represent the name of the web application.
+For example, if our web application is put under the **%CATALINA_HOME%\webapps\myapp** directory, it will be accessed by the URL **http://localhost/myapp**, and its context path will be **/myapp**.

 <br>